mflink3012/spaceengineers-mod-teleportingsensors/README.md

 # Tested

-with Space Engineers Version `1.197.181 default` (no other mods active)
+with Space Engineers Version `1.197.181 default` in Survival with no other mods active

 # Steam Workshop